mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2014-04-21-drawing-faces.md

 Before getting into any specific technique, I'd like to share my favorite palette.
 With this set of seven custom mixes I can pretty much reproduce any skin tone I want.
 Below I've painted a color wheel with each to show how they appear when layered, darkened, and lightened.
 Tapping the circles below will open into larger views allowing you to save[^saving-images] a copy to use as reference.

 [^saving-images]: If viewing on a mobile device like an iPad or iPhone, tap and hold on the image to save to your Camera Roll.
-On desktop browsers, right click and select *Save image as...*
+On desktop browsers, right click and select *Save image as…*

 <figure>
 	<div class="palette">